-6.10.
+6.11.
 The application site is not located within a statutory protected landscape designation such as a National Park or an Area of Outstanding Natural Beauty of national importance, however it is within a green wedge and a Special Landscape Area.
 The proposals would inevitably change the character of the application site from undulating pastoral farmland to a solar PV development.
 However, the arrangement of the proposed solar farm responds positively to the landform and field pattern with the existing hedgerow vegetation being retained and strengthened, where appropriate, meaning that overall no unacceptable adverse impact will be caused in this regard.
-This is fully assessed in the supporting LVIA.